Aasthag2105/Project/README.md

 •	The computer will generate its move using the random function.<br />
 <br />
 <ins>Data structures for storing game status</ins><br />
-•	Data Structures to store the moves used by the computer and the user.<br />
+•	Data Structures such as arrays to store the moves used by the computer and the user. <br />
 <br />
 <ins>Dynamic memory management</ins><br />
 •	Dynamic memory management is used to user's new input as variable "ptr" and to store the player’s move in order to identify if the box is created by the user and to recognise which player is responsible for the next move in the form of vector.<br />